 VICE: L**et's start with Pakistan in the late 70s.
 What was the political mood when you started these parties?** Chunni Babu: It was heavy.
 The country really derailed under the military dictatorship of Zia Ul-Haq [Pakistan's dictator between 1978–1988].
 Zia Ul-Haq enforced his ideals like a tyrant and reversed all the progressive socialist ideals of the previous government.
 I worked as a property developer.
 My family started converting the old traditional markets into modern shopping centers and leasing them out.
 But, socially, my wife and I spent a lot of time indoors.
 It was our own remote Pakistan, away from the humdrum outside.

 Well, our social circles were quite small.
 We were always around the same people most weekends, so we got to know each other very well.
 One night, we had two couples visiting us, and they propositioned us.
 We were all quite high, listening to Rafi's ballads, and we thought, Why not?

 How did one night turn into several?

 Well, I put my hand up to host another party because I was somewhat of a virgin to the swinger scene.
-I was curious but I had trustworthy contacts that would provide musicians and dancers.
-We began a mailing list and we sent out some beautiful gold-trimmed invitations handwritten by a Peshawari artist who specialised in Arabic calligraphy.
-The first few were small and just our [friends] but, like everything in Pakistan, word got out, the bureaucracy took over, and upper echelon guests would invite whomever they pleased.
+I was curious, but I had trustworthy contacts that would provide musicians and dancers.
+We began a mailing list, and we sent out some beautiful gold-trimmed invitations handwritten by a Peshawari artist who specialized in Arabic calligraphy.
+The first few were small and just our [friends], but, like everything in Pakistan, word got out, the bureaucracy took over, and upper-echelon guests would invite whomever they pleased.
 My poor guards suffered several beatings from brutes and politicians who couldn't be turned away.

 So people just started turning up at your house?